Departure from political naivety, wake up and free yourselves!A translation from Jürgen Fritz Blog (political philosophy)

 We need the nonconformists with their deviating perspectives on the world, and we need a culture of freedom in Germany.
 My work as an artist revolves around this and confronting society’s shadows.
 Please read up on the root causes of the Holocaust and the lack of a culture of freedom in Germany in Die Zeit.
 Germans have failed to face up to this root cause for 72 years now: “A pestered, suffering, cowed, generally unfree population should be willing to be shot for a tyrant.
 Unprecedented terror!
 The bigwigs as a spy.
 The decent German barely has enough bravery left to think, let along speak.”
 (Die Zeit: Everybody could have known).

 By the way, I visited the Geschwister Scholl Schule in Bensheim, which profoundly influenced me.
 It taught me to stand up for my own responsibilities as well as avoid conformation just because it’s the easy thing to do.
 The Scholl Sisters were role models in this school.
 This allowed me to construct the Jerusalem Friedensmal for the German-Jewish relations later in my life.
-It created the idea of the White Rose in the middle of the garden, on which I have laid a Star of David in trusting this sign.

 About the author: Thomas Zieringer was born in Bensheim in 1968.
 He interrupted his studies in electrical engineering after a serious accident to subsequently study body therapy and develop his artistic talent.
 He has concerned himself with the German commemorative culture for the better part of the last two decades and constructed a Garden of Freedom on a 3,200 sqm plot.
 It was officially inaugurated in 2015.